gevaertw/CycleCloudDemo/README.md

 copy the public key, and enter it when asked during the first deploy of CycleCloud.

 ## CycleCloud setup
-- Open a browser and go to the CycleCloud server's IP address using http, enter the base information, including the public key just created.
+- Open a browser and go to the CycleCloud server's IP address using http (not https)
+- Choose a site name
+- Enter the user information, including the public key just created.
 - In the subscription wizard
-  - Select the subscription you want to use
+  - Select the subscription you used for the azure deployment
-  - The region where you want to deploy the resources.
+  - The region where you want to deploy the resources, must be the same region as the rest of the Azure resources
-  - Select the storage account created earlier, that starts with lock
+  - Select the storage account created earlier, witch name starts with lock
+  - Accept the marketplace terms

 ## Initialize the CycleCloud CLI and api
 Log on to the CycleCloud server using Bastion and run the following command:

 ```bash
 cyclecloud initialize
 ```